 Small businesses in the U.S. carry a disproportionately large burden to employ American citizens than do large enterprises.
 According to the 2014 Annual Survey of Entrepreneurs, nearly 61 percent of all firms with paid employees have a staff of just 4 people or less.
 Additionally, since 1970, 55 percent of all existing American jobs have been supported by small business, and 61 percent of all net new jobs have been created in the small business sector.
 Unfortunately, many new businesses, particularly minority-owned businesses, struggle to access the affordable capital necessary to build a successful company.
 Additional federal resources are needed to improve capital access for small businesses.

 Policy Area 4:

-Stabilize and Improve the Federal Financing Delivery System
+Stabilize the Federal Financing Delivery System